 What makes a user active?

-If you remove or deactivate a member from your team, you will immediately be credited for that Business Class seat for the rest of the billing period.
+If you remove or deactivate a member from your Workspace, you will immediately be credited for that Business Class seat for the rest of the billing period.

-Credits go towards the next charge for that team— the money is not returned to the card on file.
+Credits go towards the next charge for that Workspace— the money is not returned to the card on file.